ChilliCream/hotchocolate-docs/docs/stitching.md

 With just that and no further code needed we have specified how the GraphQL stitching engine shall rewrite our schema.

-Let us disect the above GraphQL SDL in order to understand what just happend.
+Let us disect the above GraphQL SDL in order to understand what it does.

-First, let us have a look at the `Query` extensions.
-We declared a the field like we would do it in a schema-first approach.
+First, let us have a look at the `Query` extension.
+We declared a field like we would do with the schema-first approach.
 After that we annotated the field with the `delegate` directive.
-The delegate directive basically works like a middleware that will create a fetch on the specified schema.
+The `delegate` directive basically works like a middleware that delegates calls to to a remote schema.

-The `path`-argument on the `delegate` directive specifies how to fetch the data.
+The `path`-argument on the `delegate` directive specifies how to fetch the data from the remote schema.
 The selection path can have multiple levels.
-So if you wanted to fetch just the username you could do that like the following:
+So, if you wanted to fetch just the username you could do that like the following:

 ```graphql
 user(id: $contextData:UserId).username
 ```

 Moreover, we are using a special variable that can access the resolver context.

 Currently this variable has four scopes:

 - Arguments

-  Access arguments of the field: `$arguments:ArgumentName`
+  Access arguments of the annotated field field: `$arguments:ArgumentName`

 - Fields